 Those who are on probation or have been on probation know that it is a very serious matter.
 Probation is a substitute for prison, where you are monitored by a probation officer after you have been found guilty of a crime.
-With probation, comes responsibility, and rules and conditions that must be followed in order to stay on probation.
+With probation comes responsibility, rules, and conditions that must be followed in order to stay on probation.

 There are two categories of violations of probation – technical and substantive.
 Understanding the differences between the two can better help you understand your personal charge and how to fight it.